Dr Ruth Weaver

 Remote Sensing and Photogrammetry Society

 My teaching responsibilities lie in the fields of landscape ecology, biogeography, biological conservation and remote sensing.
-I lead a Stage 2 module in Landscape Ecology and a stage 3 module in Biological conservation, contribute to a Stage 3 module in GIS and remote sensing in Earth Sciences and advise undergraduate and postgraduate students undertaking dissertations in these areas.
+I lead a final year module in Biological Conservation, contribute to Stage 1 teaching in the area of biogeography and biodiversity loss and to modules in GIS and remote sensing.
+I advise undergraduate and postgraduate students undertaking dissertations in these areas.
 I contribute to a variety of field courses and modules on geographical methods, including quantitative techniques.

 My main interests are in: